 How to Raise Suffolk Sheep

-You’ll also need proper shelters for your Suffolk sheep.
+You’ll also need proper shelters them.
 Depending on your environment, you might only need a simple pole shelter.
+They are stocky, hardy animals.
 Still, those living in colder climates will want to invest in secure, insulated shelters such as barns.
+No matter where you live, they will need a place to be safe from predators and from harsh weather.

 Suffolk sheep also need bi-annual shearing, monthly deworming, and hoof trimming services every two months or so.
 Some farmers and sheep keepers may also need to dock the tails of their sheep to prevent flystrike.
 However, docking may not be necessary for all herds.